Ocean Carbon & Biogeochemistry

 Changing Marine Ecosystems

 icons-ecoystemsHumans depend on the ocean for many goods and services, including fisheries and aquaculture production, water purification, shoreline protection, and recreation.
 Marine food webs comprise a delicate balance among primary producers, intermediate consumers, and top predators, including humans.
-Marine ecosystems are experiencing unprecedented rates of change associated with rising atmospheric CO2 levels and climate change, including concurrent shifts in temperature, circulation, stratification, nutrient input, oxygen content, and ocean acidification.
-The OCB community is interested in how marine ecosystems are responding to environmental change and the long-term evolutionary implications of those responses.
+Marine ecosystems are experiencing unprecedented rates of change, including concurrent shifts in temperature, circulation, stratification, nutrient input, oxygen content, and ocean acidification.
+The OCB community is interested in how marine ecosystems are responding to these shifts and the long-term evolutionary implications of those responses.
 This includes physiological and molecular-level responses of individuals, as well as population-level shifts that alter community structure, trophic dynamics, and diversity.

 Click to see posts related to this topic